-We recommend to implement SEO for at least 4-6 months to notice significant effects.
+We recommend implementing SEO for at least 4-6 months to notice significant effects.

 1. What is SEO?

 The average mobile phone is more powerful than computers from only a decade ago, so more recently factors include how mobile-friendly your website is.
-Search engines are simply “crawlers” or as we like to think of them, “detectives” and need to find the most relevant information for the end user – possibly the consumer of your product or user of your service.
-Although a great website design is important, it is not a leading factor when it comes to search engines.
+Search engines are simply crawlers and need to find the most relevant information for the end-user – possibly the consumer of your product or user of your service.
+Although great website design is important, it is not a leading factor when it comes to search engines.

 2. On-Page SEO